energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

             }
         ],
         "credentialSubject": {
-            "consent": "I consent to such and such"
+            "consent": "I consent to such and such", "id": "did:key:z6MkrWiBRWRndUfwJnX9REiH9QHVY7NJRyWvfreMFdL42RwQ"
         },
         "type": [
             "VerifiableCredential"